TacoV/forwarder/README.md

-# nginx-forwarder
+# forwarder
-Small Docker image purely for forwarding with 301 HTTP code
+Small Docker image purely for forwarding with [HTTP 301](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/301) code.

 Listens to port 80 and responds with a redirect to https://${REDIRECT_TO}, preserving the query.